 Logo conditions of use

-The artwork should not be used for promotion of unrelated projects without first consulting with The Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) via Indigenouslanguages@arts.gov.au
+The artwork should not be used for promotion of unrelated projects without first consulting with the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department) via Indigenouslanguages@arts.gov.au

-Any proposed use outside of original scope is to be negotiated with The Department.
+Any proposed use outside of original scope is to be negotiated with the Department.

 As these designs represent both Aboriginal and Torres Strait Islander cultures, we ask that you please respect the artwork and follow the terms of usage.
 It is important to respect cultural protocol.